roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 - Use `pixelmatch` as the diffing algorithm.
 - Set config to compare image snapshot with a failure threshold of `0 pixels`.
+- Timeout for image comparison is set to `30000 ms`.
 - Local (non-CI) image snapshots are saved in the `<root>/__vis__/local` directory.
 - CI image snapshots are saved in the `<root>/__vis__/<process.platform>` directory.
 - Image snapshots of the current test run are saved in the `<root>/__vis__/__results__` directory.